 - Attach a muffler to the exhaust.
 If the exhaust is circular, you could make a muffler using the method I explained in my article about quieting a car exhaust.
 Alternately, you could make a muffler out of PVC pipes, like so.

-- If the muffler doesn’t work, you’re probably hearing the noise coming through the canister itself.
+- Build a sound enclosure.
+If the muffler doesn’t work, you’re probably hearing the noise coming through the canister itself.
 In that case, I’d recommend building a sort of soundproof box around the canister.
 Some air and, therefore, sound, will still be able to escape because you’ll have to leave exhaust holes in the box.
 Still, it should trap most of the noise.

-Outside of these kinds of modifications, there’s another way to make your vac seem quieter.
+Outside of these kinds of modifications, there’s another way.

 Some shop vacs will remain raucous despite the work you put into quieting them.
 At that point, your only course of action will be to use your environment to make the noise less distracting.